pippim/pippim.github.io/_posts/2018/2018-06-11-Differences-between-∕bin,-∕sbin,-∕usr∕bin,-∕usr∕sbin,-∕usr∕local∕bin,-∕usr∕local∕sbin.md

 ## Where to put your own scripts?

 For all users to access your scripts you can put them in `/usr/local/bin`.
 Keep in mind you need `sudo` access to add / change files here.
-See: [https://askubuntu.com/questions/195652/is-there-a-standard-place-for-placing-custom-linux-scripts](https://askubuntu.com/questions/195652/is-there-a-standard-place-for-placing-custom-linux-scripts)
+See: [Is there a standard place for placing custom Linux scripts?](Is there a standard place for placing custom Linux scripts?)

 For your own user ID scripts put them in `/home/YOUR_NAME/bin`.
 Keep in mind you have to create this directory first and relaunch the terminal to get the path automatically setup by `~/.profile`.
-See: [https://askubuntu.com/questions/402353/how-to-add-home-username-bin-to-path?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa](https://askubuntu.com/questions/402353/how-to-add-home-username-bin-to-path?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa)
+See: [How to add /home/username/bin to $PATH?](How to add /home/username/bin to $PATH?)

 ----------